-Start this process in the morning.
-Combine 1 cup of spelt flour with ½ cup of lukewarm water in a large food holding container that you won’t need for a few days.
-I used a casserole dish.
-Cover the container with a paper towel or clean dish towel and leave it at room temperature (70°F) for 24 hours.
-Don't use an airtight lid on your container.
+Day 1: Combine ½ cup of spelt flour with ¼ cup of lukewarm water in a bowl that you won’t need for a few days.
+Cover the container with a paper towel, parchment paper, or a clean dish towel and leave it at room temperature (70°F/21°C) for 24 hours.
+Don't use an airtight lid on the container.

-The next morning (day 2), measure out ½ cup of your starter and discard the rest.
-(Pro tip: do not miss my article above for ideas to use your starter discards!)
-Mix the reserved starter with 1 cup of spelt flour with ½ cup of lukewarm water.
-Cover your holding dish again with a towel and let it rest at approximately 70°F for another 24 hours.
+Day 2: The next day, measure out ¼ cup of starter and discard the rest.
+Mix the reserved starter with ½ cup spelt flour and ¼ cup lukewarm water.
+Cover the bowl again with a towel and let it rest at approximately 70°F (21°C) for another 24 hours.

-On the morning of day six, check your starter again.
-It should be nice and bubbly, have doubled in volume, and smell like sourdough.
+Day 6: The starter should be bubbly and smell like sourdough.
 If it is not as active as described, continue feeding it for another couple of days before continuing on.
-When the starter looks and smells like it is ready, give it one more feeding of 1 cup of flour with ½ cup of water.
-Do not discard any starter this time!
-Let it rest at 70°F for 6 more hours (this will be the evening of day six if it did not need extra feedings).
+When the starter looks and smells like it is ready, you can use it in bread recipes!